-Bude RNLI volunteer crew were called to rescue two people cut off by the tide south of Duckpool on Wednesday, with assistance from the Bude Coastguard Rescue Team and the Coastguard helicopter from Newquay.
+Bude RNLI volunteer crew were called to rescue two people cut off by the tide south of Duckpool on Wednesday, with assistance from both Bude and Hartland Coastguard Rescue Teams and the Coastguard helicopter from Newquay.

 Both the RNLI D-class inshore lifeboat George Bird and the RNLI Rescue Water Craft (RWC) launched at 5.36pm to reports of two people cut of by the tide south of Duckpool, three miles from Bude's Summerleaze beach.
 The crew were on scene in under 10 minutes and found the male casualty on the beach awaiting rescue and the female casualty requiring rescue from approximately 15ft up the cliff face.

 The RWC dropped one crew member on the beach, with the male casualty, to assess the scene.
 The RNLI volunteer crew members requested assistance from the Coastguard who assessed the scene and decided that a rope rescue was impractical and Rescue 924, the Coastguard helicopter, was needed to undertake the safe rescue of the female casualty.
 The crew helped the male casualty aboard the lifeboat where he was assessed for injuries.
 The Coastguard helicopter winched the female casualty to safety.
 Once both casualties were safe, Bude RNLI volunteers took the male casualty to Duckpool beach and the lifeboat then made it's way back to Summerleaze beach.
 The lifeboat was re-housed and ready for service again by 8.15pm.